-For far too long, puppy mills and disreputable sources have thrived off of well-intentioned people simply not knowing how to spot and avoid them.
+For far too long, irresponsible sources have thrived off of well-intentioned people simply not knowing how to spot and avoid them.

 by Good Dog

 Getting a dog isn’t at all like going shopping for a new pair of shoes.
 You shouldn’t be able to stroll into a pet store one day and walk out an hour later with a new puppy.
 Responsible breeders are a lot more discerning with their prospective dog owners than cashiers at retail or online puppy dealers and would never sell a dog without interacting directly with the owner.
 If someone is willing to sell you a dog like it’s a pair of sneakers, there’s a serious problem.

 An ethical source would never treat an animal that way because they understand what a huge responsibility it is to care for a dog.
 They take the entire process very seriously, before your puppy is even born, thanks to health tests done on any breeding dog.
 Trusted breeders will do everything they can to help connect you with a dog who matches your personality and lifestyle.

 Ideally, you already know what a responsible source looks like, but there are still times when it’s hard to be sure.